ycr88/shangdewu/user/README.md

           - *// TODO*
             - [x] create commnons structure in each group
             - [x] pause all the videos when is not the current slide
+            - [ ] add the macro program  from page test in all the groups
+              - [ ] delete page test.
             - [ ] use the youtube iframe api to more clean code(https://developers.google.com/youtube/iframe_api_reference?hl=es-419)
           + macros
             - program : to pass array program form the headers